mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 as landings in Atmospheres 0 and 1.
 Atmospheric

 landings are otherwise not recommended, hence the large complement of small craft.
-The energy- efficient weapons allow all primary systems except the fuel processor to be run simultaneously should the ship be faced with combat.
+The energy-efficient weapons allow all primary systems except the fuel processor to be run simultaneously should the ship be faced with combat.
 A luxury stateroom is maintained for the owner-aboard when present.